tnewcomb20/meplan.github.io/README.md

 **Comments:**

-also have truoble syncing Gooogle Calendar.
+also have trouble syncing to Gooogle Calendar.

 Recommended the addition of a progress tracker for ongoing assignments.